The Basic Economics

-In our earliest studies of economics, we're introduced to the idea of supply and demand (click the pictures to enlarge them) and, despite the many complications that this simple analysis can gloss over, I think it can be an important thinking tool nonetheless.
+In our earliest studies of economics, we're introduced to the idea of supply and demand (click the pictures to enlarge them).
+And despite the many complications this simple analysis can gloss over, I think it can be an important thinking tool nonetheless.

 - Fig 2 -

-Hanauer, speaking principally about employment, but clearly conveying the primacy of demand in driving production, consumption and employment.
+Hanauer conveying very clearly the primacy of demand in driving production, consumption and employment.

-It seems reasonable, then, to suggest that Keen and orthodox, neoclassical economic theory might find some resolution by drawing the following graph.
-Here, diminishing marginal productivity and rising marginal costs do set in eventually (as orthodox theory claims they should), but at a level of output/demand much higher than is realized under capitalism.
+It seems reasonable to postulate, then, that Keen's observations and orthodox neoclassical economic theory might find some eventual resolution by drawing the following graph.
+Here, diminishing marginal productivity and rising marginal costs do set in eventually (the supply curve sloping up), but at a level of output and demand that meets the needs of many more people than can be achieved under capitalism.

 - Fig 3 -